Design comparison

 Edit: the issue seems to be caused by the fetch API who return the previous cached response.
 Asking for fresh data each time resolve the issue.

-0@john-miragePosted about 2 years ago@VasileCosmin No it's not your fault, but as good developers we need to take care of this, so if you want to give you a little challenge, you can prevent the user to click or query a new advice before the api is willing to give you a new one :)
+0@john-miragePosted over 2 years ago@VasileCosmin No it's not your fault, but as good developers we need to take care of this, so if you want to give you a little challenge, you can prevent the user to click or query a new advice before the api is willing to give you a new one :)

 It reminds me that i need to do it too on my project xD.